fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 }
 ```

+The code seems pretty recognizable, the execution order follows what we have been doing before.
-We can reorganize a bit the code.
-We can move the `fetch` before the first `awaitItem`,
-because `test` will immediately collect and buffer the first Loading and Success, so we can
-assert the items in a for loop like this:
+We can move the `fetch` before the first `awaitItem`, because `test` will immediately collect and buffer the first Loading and Success, so we can assert the items in a for loop like this:
 ```kotlin
 sut.contents.test {
     sut.fetch()